abidshariff/resume-optimizer/EMAIL_TEMPLATE_UPDATE.md

 ## 📧 Overview

-The email verification template has been updated to reflect the correct branding (**JobTailorAI** instead of "JobTailorAI Pro") and features a professional, modern design.
+The email verification template has been updated to reflect the correct branding (**JobTailorAI**) and features a professional, modern design.

 ## ✨ What's New